 Check out this how-to guide for more on testing and monitoring tracking pixels.

-Another critical component of an AdWords audit is optimizing your keywords.
+Another critical component of a Google AdWords account audit is optimizing your keywords.

 Start by checking your keywords status in AdWords.